lucaz88/FunTraits/Readme.md

 #### Set up the environment

 In order to run smoothly it requeires a system with at least 55Gb of RAM as the WF runs GTDB-Tk to assign genomes' taxonomy.
+Nodes/server used to run the WF needs to have FTP access (required to fetch annotation databases).

 #### Set up the environment